kavai77/passwordmanager/README.md

 Since it does not store the master password in any persistent storage, the project could not offer a password reminder feature.
 If the master password is lost, there is no way to decode the encrypted password.
-However, Passwordmanager does offer a backup function and performs it before password change.
+However, PasswordManager does offer a backup function and performs it before password change.
 So if the new master password is forgotten, we can restore the old encrypted data, so it can be decrypted with the old master password.